There are lots of fun ways you can raise money for Shooting Star Children's Hospices.

 Purchase a gift for a life-limited child, or much needed supplies to help create happy memories.

-Your major gift can make a real and lasting difference when time is short.
+Your significant gift can make a real and lasting difference to families facing the unimaginable.

 Just imagine giving a gift now to help families in the future.